frankt716/cse-191-fall23/rec02.lagda.md

 ## Tautologies

-We just saw a proposition that is not true in every configuration.
+We just saw a proposition that is not true in every model.
 Let's try to evaluate ⟦ is-raining ⇨ is-raining ⟧ 𝓜₁ instead.
   - ⟦ is-raining ⇨ is-raining ⟧ 𝓜₁\
        = if ⟦ is-raining ⟧ 𝓜₁ then ⟦ is-raining ⟧ 𝓜₁\